 Needing a tool on a yearly basis hardly qualifies as necessary, but I had some down time waiting for components and PCBs for another project and began to consider this as an interesting project.

 I'd been following Paul Versteeg's progress to make a differential probe on his blog.
 I recommend that you read it -- he covers most of the basics and has some good references of other approaches to make this kind of probe.
+Paul has done more thorough testing as well (his equipment is better than mine.)
+He also spent a lot more effort explaining how to assemble the probe and calibrate it.
 There are also several persons within Hackaday that have completed projects successfully, or are still ongoing.

 - Input impedance: 20MegΩ// 1.25pF - differential, 10MegΩ//2.5pF each terminal to GND.